Introduction and Background

 The odds are small that you would get another hand with those exact specs, but the next time you got a 14-point hand which you would open 1N and it doesn't match your previous entry for a 14-point 1N, you could modify that entry's specs (or add a new entry) to make it include the current hand.

-Eventually, as you continue to modify this entry or even add new ones, you should have a pretty good description of a 14-point 1N hand, even though you originally may not have been able to define it very well.
+Eventually, as you continue to modify this entry or even add new ones, you should build up a pretty good description of a 14-point 1N hand, even though you originally may not have been able to define it very well.

 Some people think that a computer is not capable of emulating the "judgment" of a human player, but this example illustrates that just like a human, the computer can gradually "learn" good judgment - e.g.: when to open a 14-point hand 1N and when not to do so.
 To claim that this process is any different than what a human goes through to develop "judgment" is just human vanity.